PersonalDataPipeline/pdpl-cli/docs/getting-started.md

 # ...
 ```

+## Get Input Data

-We need to do three things before we're able to start pulling down data:
+We need to do three things before we're able to start pulling down input data:

-1. Configure the service
+1. Configure PDPL
 2. Add credentials for the APIs we want to call
 3. Call the service on a regular interval

-This service configures itself with a number of defaults.
+PDPL configures itself with a number of defaults.
 You can see the configuration it's using with the `config:get` command:

 ```sh
 ~ pdpl-get config:get